| Crates.io | dynamics |

 let stream = ctx.default_stream();

 as a publicly exposed string.
-Set up your application to use it from dynamics::PTX
+Set up your application to use it from dynamics::PTX.
+It requires

 CUDA 13 support, which requires Nvidia driver version 580 or higher.

-While going around this obstacle, but would like to jump over others in the process to making molecular dynamics accessible.
+While going around this obstacle, we attempt to jump over others, to make molecular dynamics more accessible.

 than OpenMM; it can be used on any

 This library is intended to just work.
-OpenMM itself is easy to install with Pip, but the additional libraries it requires to load force fields and files are higher-friction.
-Additionally, it's easy to run into errors when using it with proteins from RCSB PDB, and small molecules broadly.
-Getting a functional OpenMM configuration involves work which we hope to eschew here.
+OpenMM does not natively work with molecules from online databases like RCSB PDB, PubChem, and Drugbank.
+It doesn't work with Amber GeoStd Mol2 files.
+OpenMM itself is easy to install with Pip, but the additional libraries it requires to load molecules and force fields are higher-friction.
+Getting a functional OpenMM configuration for a given system involves work which we hope to eschew.

 These are available in Amber tools.
 Download, unpack, then copy these files from